calwalrath05/Projects/README.md

 - A Hamming code decipherer, using linear algebra concepts
 - A from-scratch implementation of a SQL
 - An implementation of two solutions to the Traveling Salesperson Problem using the Nearest-Neighbor Heuristic and a Branch and Bound Brute-Force Algorithm
+- A machine learning algorithm that uses natural language processing to classify posts on a student-instructor forum